Logotype for Automotive Properties Real Estate Investment Trust

 • Distribution to unitholders increased by 2.2% in 2025, reflecting strong financial performance and acquisition-driven growth, while reducing the AFFO payout ratio.

-• Entered 2026 with solid growth momentum, further acquisitions including a Hyundai dealership in Québec City, and an agreement to acquire a Rivian-tenanted property in California.
+• Entered 2026 with further acquisitions, including a Hyundai dealership in Québec City and an agreement to acquire a Rivian-tenanted property in California.

 Financial highlights